cahyawibawa12/cahyawibawa12/README.md

 ## Hi Everyone 👋

-My Name is Cahya Wibawa and I'm a FullStack Software Angineer
+My Name is Cahya Wibawa and I'm a FullStack Software Engineer

 ## 🌐 Socials: